viviparous/preplish/README.md

 # preplish

-Perl REPL in Shell: a simple REPL for Perl 5 written in Bash.
+Perl REPL in Shell: a simple REPL for Perl 5 written in Bash with grep, sed, and awk.

-It runs wherever Perl and Bash run.
-(Um... everywhere.)
+It runs wherever Perl, Bash, grep, sed, and awk run.
+(That's... everywhere.)

+This project aims to be a good REPL.
+Low barrier to entry, quick productivity.
 You may find it useful as well as easy to understand.
-It's Bash. ^_^

 ### Project Status: Active